WPMedia/ios-object-mapper/WPObjectMapperExample/Pods/WPFaker/README.md

 # WPFaker

-*WBFaker* is a Post library that builds on top of [MBFaker](https://github.com/bananita/MBFaker) and adds a handful of additional methods that are helpful for our apps.
+*WPFaker* is a Post library that builds on top of [MBFaker](https://github.com/bananita/MBFaker) and adds a handful of additional methods that are helpful for our apps.

 It was originally created as a result of [IPADRAIN-165](http://jira.wpprivate.com/browse/IPADRAIN-165).